VISIT THE SUMMER LEARNING RESOURCE PAGE FOR MORE ABOUT MAKING SUMMER LEARNING FUN AND ENGAGING.

-Before you jump into any summer learning program though, I would encourage you to take a break.
-We have found that all of us benefit from a vacation after finishing the school year.
+- Take a break.
+We have found that we all benefit from a vacation after finishing the school year.
 We’ve worked hard and are ready to do nothing!
 So we take a break.
-Sometimes we might leave town and go on a family trip.
-Other times, we just lounge around the house.
-We might not get dressed until noon (or later).
-We might read, play games, or just relax in the hammocks.
-Or, my children might find something interesting to investigate, such as the day my daughter decided to pull out four different instruments to explore.
-The point is that I do not plan activities during our vacation time.
 Other than some basics such as reading their Bible and completing necessary chores, there are no requirements as to how they should spend their time.

-Next, brainstorm with your child how he might go about learning more about his chosen topic.
+- Brainstorm how to learn about his chosen topic.
 When my children were younger, I helped them request books from the library that they would read on their own or I would read to them.
 I also helped them acquire any necessary supplies they might need such as craft/sewing supplies or items to conduct an experiment.
 Whenever possible, they were involved in finding the books and making the list of necessary supplies.

 Want a little help implementing a summer learning program in your home?